vixplows/weekend_router/README.md

 ```
 to start up sever, which should be on localhost:3000
 <br>
-remeber if you want to edit the files you'll have to have webpack running(and our consent if your doing anything but playing with the code).
+remember if you want to edit the files you'll have to have webpack running (and our consent if you're doing anything but playing with the code).
 to run webpack type
 ```sh
 npm run bundle